2021 Australian Heritage Festival Coragulac House Open Day Saturday 8th May 10am to 4pm Sunday 9th May 2021 10am to 4pm

 A lot has happened since the last one, so mark the dates in your calendar!

 The Homestead will be open throughout the day, visitors will have the opportunity to explore the Homestead, Gardens and Out Buildings on both days.
-There are also Market stalls offering refreshments, local produce, cold drinks and coffee cart on offer, visitors are welcome to picnic on the lawn.
+There are also Market stalls offering refreshments, local produce, cold drinks and coffee cart, visitors are welcome to picnic on the lawn.

 Entry is $20.00 per person, cash only as there are no EFTPOS available